 The GMC JC Football program has consistently placed itself among the nation's elite and continues to earn many honors at the national level.
 Since 1991, the program has produced 51 NJCAA All-Americans, won the national championship in 2001, and was runner-up in 2002 and 2005.
 On the individual level, the program has produced the 2001 and 2002 National Coach of the Year, the 2001 National Defensive Player of the Year, and the 2001 Lea Plarski Award winner, which is awarded to the nation's best all-around male and female student athlete.
 Members of the football team are required to be members of the Corps of Cadets.
 Participation in the fall term is by invitation only through the office of the head football coach.
-Open tryouts are offered to cadet students in the Winter and Spring quarters.
+Walk-on tryouts are by invitation only to cadet students.